Causes, diagnosis, and evaluation of hyperkalemia in children

 - Harvard Medical School

-Hyperkalemia is usually defined as a serum or plasma potassium greater than 5.5 mEq/L (mmol/L).
+Hyperkalemia is defined as a serum or plasma potassium that is higher than the upper limit of normal potassium, which typically is considered to be 5.5 mEq/L (mmol/L) (table 1).
 Although children are less likely to develop hyperkalemia than adults, pediatric hyperkalemia is not an uncommon occurrence, and severe hyperkalemia (potassium level greater than 7 mEq/L [mmol/L]) is a serious medical problem that needs immediate attention.

 The etiology, clinical findings, diagnosis, and evaluation of pediatric hyperkalemia are reviewed here.
 The management of hyperkalemia in children is presented separately.
 (See "Management of hyperkalemia in children".)